 - Add or replace weatherstripping on both windows and doors.
 Apply these specially-made strips of rubber to the edges of your doors and windows to enforce a tighter seal.

 Many of the above ideas are also be helpful in the summer months.
-When you’re running the AC, good insulation can keep valuable cooled air from escaping and prevent heat gain from the sun.
+When you’re running the AC, good insulation keeps valuable cooled air from escaping and prevents heat gain from the sun.

 Flex your culinary skills.

-It’s important to note that we don’t recommend using the oven like a space heater.
+It’s important to note that we don’t recommend using the oven, or any appliance, as if it were a space heater.
 Keeping the oven turned on when you’re not cooking or baking is both dangerous and a waste of electricity.
-Also, small appliances like slow cookers can still add warmth to your home, but use less energy than the oven.

 Only heat the rooms you use.